Qasem215/Qasem215.github.io/README.md

 👀 I’m interested in Data Science

-🌱 I’m currently learning a course about in on Data Science Infinity
+🌱 I’m currently learning a course about it on Data Science Infinity

 💞️ I’m looking to collaborate on future pojects involving machine learning